Story suggested by Gail Leaver Friday 12 March

 The Dalai Lama of Tibet is a frequent wearer of slip-slops and has met with several U.S. presidents, including George W Bush and Barack Obama wearing the sandals.
 Dubya awarded him the Congressional Gold Medal in 2007.
 I don’t think it was just for wearing slip-slops.

-Atlanta based company Flip Flop Shops claimed that the shoes were responsible for $20 billion industry in 2009.
+Atlanta based company Flip Flop Shops claimed that the shoes were a $20 billion industry in 2009.
 Furthermore, sales of slip-slops exceeded those of sneakers for the first time in 2006.

 Podiatrists recommend avoiding the inexpensive, drug store varieties and spending more on sandals with thick-cushioned soles, as well as ones that have a strap that’s not canvas and that comes back almost to the ankle